-Renal dialysis is nothing but kidney dialysis - a procedure that substitutes their normal functioning of the kidney.This allows people to lead a productive life who have a renal failure(kidney failure).Duties include equipment setup, patient preparation, and administration of treatment to patients with kidney failure When the problem in the kidney arise to a critical level a person need to have dialysis
+Renal dialysis is nothing but kidney dialysis - a procedure that substitutes their normal functioning of the kidney.This allows people to lead a productive life who have a renal failure(kidney failure).Duties include equipment setup, patient preparation, and administration of treatment to patients with kidney failure.
+When the problem in the kidney arise to a critical level a person need to have dialysis.

-There are two main types of dialysis:-
+There are two main types of Renal dialysis treatment in India:-

 Hemodialysis : Hemodialysis uses a machine and a filter to remove waste products and water from the blood.

 Peritoneal dialysis: Peritoneal dialysis uses a fluid (dialysate) that is placed into the patient's abdominal cavity to remove waste products and fluid from the body.

 Candidates aspiring to pursue a career in Dialysis would ideally possess a genuine interest in learning about medical devices and equipments used in the dialysis process and a willingness to have specific technical knowledge in order to contribute to the society by treating various chronic kidney diseases.